'Black car' drivers in New York City lose wage appeal

 While other companies in similar cases might be deemed employers under federal labor law, in the CTG case "these plaintiffs were not employees of these defendants," she wrote.

-A lawyer for the drivers did not immediately respond to requests for comment.
+Lawyers for the drivers and the defendants did not immediately respond to requests for comment.

-Evan Spelfogel, a lawyer for CTG and the franchisors, said the decision provided a "roadmap" for companies to preserve independent contractor relationships with drivers, even where some factors weigh in favor of employee status.

 Wednesday's decision upheld a September 2014 ruling by U.S. District Judge Jesse Furman in Manhattan.